 Our Irish Pub is a gathering place in BoDo which is the entertainment district located in downtown Boise, Idaho.

 Authentic Irish Cuisine - Casual Dining - Banquet Facilities

 The Ha' Penny Bridge is a place in Boise for good times, great drinks and exceptional food.
 Our traditional Irish recipes are homemade, using succulent fruits, fresh, local vegetables and the finest ingredients for authentic traditional Irish cuisine.
-Enjoy casual dining on your next date, reserve our Guinness Room, free of charge, for a business function, birthday party, or book a wedding rehearsal dinner.
+Enjoy casual dining on your next date, business function, birthday party, or book a wedding rehearsal dinner.
 In addition to Ha' Penny Bridge Pub banquet facilities you can rent the mezzanine level for a party or holiday event.

 Beer - Wine - Great Food - Casual Dining

 Draught Beers - Micro Brews - Imports - Domestics - Bottled Beers

 We have Guinness, Kilkenny Irish Beer, James Squires Amber Ale and Bulmers Ciders on tap.
 Beer at the pub is served from the tap or by the bottle with the beer selections sure to quench any beer connoisseur's thirst.
 The pub and bar area makes a great meeting place after work with friends or for a nightcap after a late movie and while shopping BoDo.
 When there is a sporting event not only do we provide the drinks and appetizers but also a mini stadium atmosphere with the plasma screen TV's displaying the sports action.
 Here are some other important details at Ha' Penny Bridge Pub.
 We're Open on St Patrick's Day and During Boise State Broncos Football Games!